ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_releasing.rst

 #.
 Creating a release git tag and pushing it.
 #.
 Automaticly publishing the release tarball on `Ansible Galaxy <https://galaxy.ansible.com/>`_ through the `Zuul dashboard <https://dashboard.zuul.ansible.com/t/ansible/builds?pipeline=release>`_.
 #.
 Final announcement.
+#.
+Optionally, `file a request to include a new collection into the Ansible package <https://github.com/ansible-collections/ansible-inclusion>`_.

 The collections under the `ansible-collections organization <https://github.com/ansible-collections>`_ follow  `semantic versioning <https://semver.org/>`_ when releasing.
 See  :ref:`collection_versioning_and_deprecation` for details.